originjs/origin.js/packages/cli-service/README.md

 # cli-service

-CLI for creating server and provides commands to control it.
+CLI for creating server and provides commands to control it.<br/>
 Using [Vite](https://github.com/vitejs/vite) export APIs.

 ## Usage